-- h) For individuals initiating chronic treatment with a non-steroidal anti-inflammatory drug (NSAID). - i) For individuals with unexplained iron deficiency anemia. - j) For the evaluation of individuals with chronic immune thrombocytopenic purpura (ITP) and suspected H. pylori infection. - k) For individuals with a family history of gastric cancer. - 1) For individuals who are first-generation immigrants from a high prevalence area. - 2) For individuals 18 years of age and older, urea breath testing or stool antigen testing to measure the success of eradication of H. pylori infection (follow-up measurement at least 4 weeks post-treatment) MEETS COVERAGE CRITERIA in any of the following situations: - a) For individuals with an H. pylori-associated ulcer. - b) As part of the follow-up for individuals with persistent symptoms of dyspepsia following appropriate antibiotic treatment for H. pylori. - c) For individuals with Gastric MALT Lymphoma. - d) For individuals who have undergone resection of early gastric cancer. - 3) For individuals 18 years of age and older undergoing endoscopic examination or who have alarm symptoms, a biopsy-based endoscopic histology test and either a rapid urease test or a culture with susceptibility testing to diagnose an H. pylori infection MEETS COVERAGE CRITERIA. - 4) For individuals less than 18 years of age, urea breath testing or stool antigen testing to diagnose an H. pylori infection MEETS COVERAGE CRITERIA in any of the following situations: - a) For individuals with chronic ITP and suspected H. pylori infection. - b) To measure the success of eradication of H. pylori infection (follow-up measurement at least 4 weeks post-treatment). - 5) For individuals less than 18 years of age, a biopsy-based endoscopic histology test and either a rapid urease test or a culture with susceptibility testing to diagnose an H. pylori infection MEETS COVERAGE CRITERIA in any of the following situations: - a) For individuals with gastric or duodenal ulcers. - b) For individuals with refractory iron deficiency anemia (when other causes have been ruled out). - 6) Urea breath testing or stool antigen testing to diagnose an H. pylori infection DOES NOT MEET COVERAGE CRITERIA for any of the following situations: - a) For asymptomatic individuals of all ages.
+- g) For individuals initiating chronic treatment with or who have been on a long-term aspirin or non-steroidal anti-inflammatory drug (NSAID) treatment. - h) For individuals with unexplained iron deficiency anemia. - i) For individuals with idiopathic thrombocytopenic purpura (ITP). - j) For individuals with a family history of gastric cancer. - k) For individuals who are first-generation immigrants from a high prevalence area. - 2) For individuals who are 18 years of age and older and who are undergoing endoscopic examination or who have alarm symptoms (see Note 2), a biopsy-based endoscopic histology test and either a rapid urease test or a culture with susceptibility testing to diagnose an H. pylori infection MEETS COVERAGE CRITERIA. - 3) For individuals who are less than 18 years of age, urea breath testing or stool antigen testing to diagnose an H. pylori infection MEETS COVERAGE CRITERIA in any of the following situations: - a) For individuals who have gastric or duodenal ulcers or erosions. - b) For individuals who have a family history of gastric cancer. - 4) For individuals who are less than 18 years of age and who have refractory iron deficiency anemia, a biopsy-based endoscopic histology test and either a rapid urease test or a culture with susceptibility testing to diagnose an H. pylori infection MEETS COVERAGE CRITERIA. - 5) For all individuals who have tested positive for H. pylori, urea breath testing or stool antigen testing to measure the success of eradication of H. pylori infection, with testing performed at least four weeks post-treatment, MEETS COVERAGE CRITERIA. - 6) For individuals with a refractory H. pylori infection, susceptibility testing (culture or nucleic acid based) MEETS COVERAGE CRITERIA. - 7) Urea breath testing or stool antigen testing to diagnose an H. pylori infection DOES NOT MEET COVERAGE CRITERIA for any of the following situations: - a) For asymptomatic individuals of all ages. - b) For individuals 18 years and older with typical symptoms of gastroesophageal reflux disease (i.e., heartburn, regurgitation) who do not have a history of peptic ulcer disease (PUD). - 8) For individuals of all ages, serologic testing for H. pylori infection DOES NOT MEET COVERAGE CRITERIA. - 9) For individuals less than 18 years of age, a biopsy-based endoscopic histology test and a rapid urease test or a culture with susceptibility testing to diagnose an H. pylori infection DOES NOT MEET COVERAGE CRITERIA in any of the following situations: - a) For children with functional abdominal pain.

-- b) For individuals 18 years and older with typical symptoms of gastroesophageal reflux disease (GERD) who do not have a history of peptic ulcer disease (PUD). - 7) For individuals of all ages, serologic testing for H. pylori infection DOES NOT MEET COVERAGE CRITERIA. - 8) For individuals less than 18 years of age, a biopsy-based endoscopic histology test and a rapid urease test or a culture with susceptibility testing to diagnose an H. pylori infection DOES NOT MEET COVERAGE CRITERIA in any of the following situations: - a) For children with functional abdominal pain. - b) As part of an initial investigation in children with iron deficiency anemia. - c) When investigating causes of short stature. - 9) For individuals with recent use of antibiotics, proton pump inhibitors (PPIs), or bismuth, the urea breath test, stool antigen, or biopsy-based testing to diagnose an H. pylori infection DOES NOT MEET COVERAGE CRITERIA. - 10) To diagnose an H. pylori infection, concurrent testing with any combination of the urea breath test, stool antigen testing, and/or biopsy-based testing DOES NOT MEET COVERAGE CRITERIA. - 11) Nucleic acid testing for H. pylori DOES NOT MEET COVERAGE CRITERIA.
+- b) As part of an initial investigation in children with iron deficiency anemia. - c) When investigating causes of short stature. - 10) For individuals with recent use of antibiotics, proton pump inhibitors (PPIs), or bismuth, the urea breath test, stool antigen, or biopsy-based testing to diagnose an H. pylori infection DOES NOT MEET COVERAGE CRITERIA. - 11) To diagnose an H. pylori infection, concurrent testing with any combination of the urea breath test, stool antigen testing, and/or biopsy-based testing DOES NOT MEET COVERAGE CRITERIA. - 12) For all other situations not described above, nucleic acid testing for H. pylori DOES NOT MEET COVERAGE CRITERIA.